Ctrl-Technologies/ctrl-frontend-interview-test/README.md

 #### Test if its working ####

-To test that the app can run
+To test that the app can run in the browser ionic serve

+### Running project ###

+ionic serve -cl

+For ios/android
+* ionic cordova emulate android
+* ionic codova emulate ios

 #### General Outcomes For Test ####
 Form/inouts for user data and form/inputs for querying weather by city or city & country, could be on seperate pages.